gpista/open-wc/packages/building-rollup/README.md

   // legacyBuild: 'nomodule',
   // development mode creates a non-minified build
   developmentMode: process.env.ROLLUP_WATCH === 'true',
-  // set to true to inject service worker into HTML
+  // set to true to inject the service worker registration into the index.html
   injectServiceWorker: false,
 });